A Well-Lived Life 2 - Book 4 - Elyse

 “It’s complicated, and goes back nearly seventeen years.
 She asked, and I really didn’t feel like I could say ‘no’ to her.”

 “Trust me,” I said.
 “I know all about the subtle application of force.
 I learned a lot about that from my karate Sensei before he retired, as well as from his Sensei in Japan.”

 “You never changed the name of the dojo when he retired two years ago.”

 “It’s still his in spirit.
 And you know I usually only teach once a week.
 Jolene, Therese, and Will are the main instructors.
 But back to your move.
 When are you going to tell her?”

 “This afternoon.
 Once you and I finish lunch, I’ll head back and have her come up to my office.
 And yes, I’ll strongly encourage her to apply for the role.”

 “Good.
 And good luck, Al. I’ll miss seeing you regularly.”

-“You travel to LA at least four times a year to visit the office.
+“You travel to LA at least four times a year to visit you most important client and your team.
 Just call and we’ll get together.
 I’ll mostly be pushing paper, and I promise anything on my desk will wait for a few hours while we have lunch!”